-1.1 Reduce the percent of pregnant women who experience depression during pregnancy from 10% to 8%, and the 11% of women who develop post-partum depression to 9%.
+- 1.1 Reduce the percent of pregnant women who experience depression during pregnancy from 10% to 8%, and the 11% of women who develop post-partum depression to 9%. - 1.2 To increase by 10% the number of pregnant women addicted to opioids and drugs, entering Medication Assisted Treatment programs.

 Strategy Performance Indicator Responsible Party 1.1a Support the formation of a mental health clinic coordinated by a social worker certified in clinical psychology.
 Clinic started in July 2018 at Children's Futures - Wednesdays 9-4 pm. a) Children's Futures 1.1b Inform the CAB community and non-profits about this service by posting information on the GMPHP website and communicating with the CAB. # of notices sent out to CAB members and community b) GMPHP 1.1c Provide trauma informed counseling to 15 clients monthly at Children's Futures. # of clients receiving services c) Children's Futures 11d Provide Trauma Yoga to one woman a week. • # of clients receiving services d) Children's Futures 1.1e Create a directory of emergency services for post-partum women and disperse to WIC sites, and Family Success Centers.
-Directory dispensed to sites e) Children's Home Society
+Directory dispensed to sites e) Children's Home Society 1.2 Pregnant women with a positive drug screening test will be offered free entrance to the "My Baby and Me" program.
+Patients will be followed, • # of successful discharges a) Capital Health Medical Center HomeFront Catholic Charities Rescue Mission Trenton Health Team